Chalarangelo/30-seconds-of-code/content/snippets/js/s/modify-url-without-reload.md

 window.location.replace(nextURL);
 ```

 As you can see, all three options will cause a page reload, which can be undesirable.
 Unlike the History API, you can only set the URL, without any additional arguments.
-Finally, the Location API doesn't restrict you to same-origin URLs, which can cause security issues if you are not careful.
+Finally, the Location API **doesn't restrict you to same-origin URLs**, which can cause **security issues** if you are not careful.